Scope clarity

 Checklist 3

-How buyer teams use it
+How your teams use it

 Use it when the team is hearing strong vendor proof language but still needs a cleaner way to judge whether the example really fits the first zone and first decision.